 - stored by the Client on the Company System (or on the Client Systems as the case may be);

-- transmitted in the day-to-day utilisation of a Good or Service.
+- transmitted in the day-to-day utilization of a Good or Service.

 “Client Equipment” means any equipment, wherever located, that is owned by the Client, including, without limitation servers, peripherals, routers, switches, software, Databases, data cables, and uninterruptible power supplies.

 “Client System” means all equipment, software services and monitoring applications that the Company has agreed to provide services for.

 “Company System” means equipment operated together as a system by the Company to provide any Service, including without limitation communication services, servers, peripherals, routers, switches, software, databases, cables, generators, and uninterruptible power supplies.